MicroEJ/docs/DeviceDeveloperGuide/mjvm/mjvm.rst

 can be done by setting the properties in the launcher with a specific prefix in their name:

--  Properties for both the MicroEJ platform and the MicroEJ simulator: name starts with ``microej.java.property.*``
+-  Properties for both the MicroEJ Platform and the MicroEJ simulator: name starts with ``microej.java.property.*``

 -  Properties for the MicroEJ simulator: name starts with ``sim.java.property.*``

--  Properties for the MicroEJ platform: name starts with ``emb.java.property.*``
+-  Properties for the MicroEJ Platform: name starts with ``emb.java.property.*``

 For example, to define the property ``myProp`` with the value